fwsa-batch2/keerthana.shanmugam__web_project/README.md

   * The details given in the Add bt21 products Page is showed in the List bt21 products Page.
   * The details taken from the localstorage Add bt21 products Page are shown in the List bt21 products Page.
   * Product Name, Price, Image of the Products are listed in this page.

+  ### 7. Search Bar :
+   ##### Key words in search bar
+   * "lightsticks"
+   * "bt21"
+   * "albums"
+   * "weverse"
+   * "vlive"
+   This are some key words to search in search bar, were it redirects it to their respective pages.
+Search bar is in the products page.